jangel97/rh-technical-test/README.md

 In order to achieve this, two Ansible roles have been developed:
 - docker_container_builder_deployer.
 This role was developed to encapsulate the functionality of build and deploy Docker containers.
 It does only support Docker containers, not Podman, either Crio, or others.
-- docker_container_test.
+- pytest_tester.
 This role was developed to encapsulate the functionality of executing a pytest script to validate certain checks.
 The role will create a fact `pytest_result` with the return code of the execution of the pytest script.

 All of the roles have their own documentation which can be found in the folder of each role.